FandosA/Face_Tracking_From_Scratch_PyTorch/README.md

 The next step is to label those images.
 For that, the tool _Labelme_ will be used.
 Follow the tutorial mentioned above, starting at 20:05, to install the tool and label the images.
 Just note that when you click the _Open Dir_ option in the tool, the input directory in our case is ```data/images_resized```, and the output directory for the labels is ```data/labels```.

 If the labeling process was successful, running ```visualize_dataset.py``` should display the dataset with the rectangles around the faces in the images.

+## Data augmentation
+The next step is to perform a data augmentation.
+For that, just run the ```data_augmentation.py```script.
+For each image, one hundred images will be created, taken as subimages of the original image, changing properties such as rotation, orientation, color...